CyVerse-learning-materials/foss-2019/software_essentials/commandline.rst

     When you use a **relative path** with a command like ls or cd, it tries to find that **location from where we are**, rather than from the root of the file system.

-    However, it is possible to specify the **absolute path** to a directory by including its **entire path from the root directory**, which is indicated by a leading slash.
+    However, it is possible to specify the **absolute path** to a directory by including its **entire path from the root directory, which is indicated by a leading slash**.
 The leading / tells the computer to follow the path from the root of the file system, so it always refers to exactly one directory, no matter where we are when we run the command.

 Absolute paths allow us to move to our data-shell directory from anywhere on the filesystem (including from inside data).
 To find the absolute path we’re looking for, we can use pwd and then extract the piece we need to move to data-shell.